 So much of this has to do, not with music, but with demeanor, personality, control over your emotions and learning how to get into the zone on a dime.
 When someone says, “Okay, go,” you have to get into that place where you can excel.

-Let’s talk a little bit about your role as a producer.
+What about your role as a producer.
 You’ve had the luxury of working with a lot of the stuff you’ve wanted to work with, and therefore, you’ve probably been able to eliminate a lot of problems.
 But I think people just starting out have to produce what comes their way and what pays their bread.

 I still do.
 We all do.
 Getting those perfect gigs only comes from doing enough things where the odds are with you that something good will come along.
 I think you have to aim for what you want even when you’re not doing what you want.
 You always have to know where you want to go.